Hasmik-icml/HW-12/README.md

 # HW-12
-The indexOf() method searches the array for the specified item , and returns its position.
+The function indexOf() that searches the array for the specified item , and returns its position.